BTS visit the White House to discuss anti-Asian hate with President Biden

 J-Hope continued: “We are here today thanks to our ARMY, our fans worldwide, who are from different nationalities and cultures and use different languages.
 We are truly and always grateful,” while Jungkook said: “We still feel surprised that music created by South Korean artists reaches so many people around the world, transcending languages and cultural barriers.
 We believe music is always an amazing and wonderful unifier of all things.”

-Towards the close, Suga added: “It’s not wrong to be different, and equality begins when we open up and embrace all of our differences,” while V said: “Everyone has their own history.
+Towards the close, Suga, V and RM also spoke.
+Suga began: “It’s not wrong to be different, and equality begins when we open up and embrace all of our differences,” while V added: “Everyone has their own history.
 We hope today is one step forward to respecting and understanding each and everyone as a valuable person.”

-RM concluded the conference, thanking the White House for what he described as an “important opportunity to speak about [these] important causes.”
+RM concluded their speech, thanking the White House for what he described as an “important opportunity to speak about [these] important causes.”

 The group are due to meet President Biden in the Oval Office later today.